Kati-Sauder/AWS_grocery/README.md

 To keep the app responsive no matter the traffic, I used an Auto Scaling Group for EC2 instances, fronted by an Application Load Balancer (ALB).
 The ALB smartly routes traffic to healthy instances, while the ASG automatically spins up or down servers based on demand.
 That way, the app can handle anything from one shopper to a full-on Black Friday rush — without overspending on idle capacity.

-🧰 **Why EC2 (and not Fully Serverless)?**
+🧰 **Why EC2?**

-I did use Lambda and EventBridge for small, event-driven tasks like invoice processing — but for the core application, I went with EC2 because of having full control.
+For the core application, I went with EC2 because of having full control.
 EC2 lets me configure the environment exactly the way I want, handle stateful processes more easily, and dig deep when debugging.
 Combined with ASG and ALB, it still scales smoothly while giving flexibility.

 🔐 **Security**